 No partial cancellation of a ticket can be done.

-No registration of new admin can be done from the frontend
+No registration of new admin can be done from the frontend.

 Architecture

 The details of the system and data flow are given in the architecture section.
 The bus management system is made up of information about buses and routes, as well as their management.
 It also provides passenger-related data and its management, which includes the ability to create, amend, and delete records.
 A three-layer system will be used.
 HTML, CSS, and JS will be used to implement the front-end layer.
 The middle layer will be built with Java 8/Spring Framework, while the database layer will be built with MYSQL.